Roy3838/Fotonics/README.md

 $A_i^*(x,y)$

-Y el estado $\ket{\Psi_3}$ está descrito por.
+And the state $\ket{\Psi_3}$ is described by.

 $\ket{\Psi_3} = \sum_{k_r}\sum_{k_s}\sum_{k_i} G_k (k_r,k_s,k_i) \times \hat{a}^\dag(k_r)\hat{a}^\dag(k_s)\hat{a}^\dag(k_i)\ket{0}_r\ket{0}_s\ket{0}_i$

-La función $G_k(k_r,k_s,k_i)$ es la amplitud conjunta de número de onda.
-Las propiedades espectrales del triplete de fotones están determinadas por la función de amplitud espectral conjunta $G_k(k_r,k_s,k_i)$, que se simplifica a ser $F(w_r,w_s,w_i)$
+The function $G_k(k_r,k_s,k_i)$ is the joint wave number amplitude.
+The spectral properties of the photon triplet are determined by the joint spectral amplitude function $G_k(k_r,k_s,k_i)$, simplified to be $F(w_r,w_s,w_i)$

 $F(w_r,w_s,w_i) = \alpha(w_r+w_s+w_i)\cdot\Phi(w_r,w_s,w_i)$

-que se relaciona con la Pump Spectral Amplitude $\alpha$ y la función de Phase Matching $\Phi$.
+related to the Pump Spectral Amplitude $\alpha$ and the Phase Matching function $\Phi$.

-La función de Phase Matching se define como
+The Phase Matching function is defined as

 $\Phi = sinc[\frac{L}{2}\Delta k]\exp{[\frac{iL}{2}\Delta k]}$

-donde
+where

 $\Delta k (w_r,w_s,w_i) = k_p(w_r+w_s+w_i) - k_r(w_r) - k_s(w_s) -k_i(w_i) + NL$

-Se puede observar el mecanismo de TOSPDC en la anhiquilación de un fotón de bombeo para la creación de los fotones $k_r, k_s, k_i$.
-Finalmente, se aborda la contribución no lineal en la desviación de fase, que para fines de ésta investiagación se considera que son 0.

-Sabiendo la función de Phase Matching de los fotones generados, se puede saber la función de amplitud espectral conjunta, que te da información del estado de los tres fotones $\ket{\Psi_3}$.
+TOSPDC mechanism is observed in the annihilation of a pump photon for the creation of photons $k_r, k_s, k_i$.
+Finally, the nonlinear contribution in phase deviation, considered to be 0 for this investigation, is addressed.

+Knowing the Phase Matching function of the generated photons, one can determine the joint spectral amplitude function, which provides information about the state of the three photons $\ket{\Psi_3}$.